dougeby/IntuneDocs/InTuneDocs/EndUser/you-are-asked-to-turn-off-usb-debugging-android.md

 If you see the message, “USB debugging must be disabled,” you need to go to **Settings** > **Developer options**, and turn off **USB debugging**.

-Your IT administrator requires this setting to be turned off to protect the corporate data on your Android device.
+Your IT admin requires this setting to be turned off to protect the corporate data on your Android device.

-If **USB debugging** is turned on, your device data is less safe when you have a USB device connected.
+If **USB debugging** is turned on, your device data is less safe when you have a connected USB device.

-Once you turn off **USB debugging**, it may take a few minutes before you can continue to use your Android device to access company or school data.
+After you turn off **USB debugging**, it may take a few minutes before you can continue to use your Android device to access company or school data.

 Still need help?
-Contact your IT administrator.
+Contact your IT admin.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).